privacy-scaling-explorations/core-program/2024/faqs.md

 </details>

 <details>
-<summary>Where will the co-working space be located for weekly onsite meeting?</summary>
+<summary>Where will the co-working space be located for weekly on-site meetings?</summary>
 The location varies depending on the country.
 The official venue details for each country will be shared with participants soon.